 Factbox-What you need to know about the D-Day 80th anniversary ceremonies

-PARIS (Reuters) – Veterans are flying in, memories are stirring and officials are finalising preparations for the ceremony marking the 80th anniversary of the 1944 D-Day landings, one of the turning points of World War Two.
+PARIS (Reuters) – World leaders and veterans gather in Normandy on Thursday to mark the 80th anniversary of the June 6, 1944 D-Day landings, when more than 150,000 Allied soldiers invaded France in a major turning point of World War Two.

 Here is what you need to know about the events: